avatar-kaleb/gatsby-starter-ggt-material-ui-blog/README.md

   To write a new blog, simply create a new md or mdx file in the content/blog directory and you should see it on your home page!

+## Add Your Profile Image

+To add a new profile image to the index page, you can either link directly to a file you have hosted somewhere by using the `avatarSrcImage` field within the gatsby-config site metadata, or follow the steps below to add one to the starter.

+1. Create a static folder at the root of the starter
+2. Add your image, for example I added `profile-image.png`
+3. Edit `gatsby-config` to use that image by using the exact same file name with extension to the siteMetadata field
+4. Restart your dev server andsee your image :)

 ## Override Components / Files (Component Shadowing)